 Vietnam's festivals follow the Chinese lunar calendar—this Southeast Asian country’s culture and festivals are strongly influenced by Vietnam's past as a Chinese vassal state.
 Thus many of the festivals in the list below are moveable relative to the Gregorian calendar; while the dates relative to the lunar calendar do not change, the dates relative to the Gregorian calendar do.

-Some of these festivals are celebrated nationwide but as some provinces have their own series of festivals unique to the locals, we’ve tried to include some of the more notable local ones too.
+Some of these festivals are celebrated nationwide but as some provinces have their own series of festivals unique to the locals, there are more notable local ones as well.

 Monthly: Hoi An Full Moon Festival